Wexford Senior Football Championship

 The Wexford Senior Football Championship is an annual Gaelic football competition contested by top-tier Wexford GAA clubs.
 The Wexford County Board of the Gaelic Athletic Association has organised it since 1886.

+The 2024 champions are Castletown Liam Mellows who beat Gusserane O'Rahilly's in the final.

-The 2022 champions are Castletown Liam Mellows who beat defending champions Shelmaliers by 0-13 to 0-09 in Wexford Park on 16 October 2022.
+The 2025 champions are Castletown Liam Mellows who beat Shelmaliers in the final.

 Honours

-The trophy presented to the winners is the ?
 The winners of the Wexford Championship qualify to represent their county in the Leinster Senior Club Football Championship, the winner of which progresses to the All-Ireland Senior Club Football Championship.